 Education is key to any job you want, from Case Manager to Community Support Worker.

 There are a range of Community Services courses available, leading to nationally recognised qualifications once completed.
-What’s more, unlike some sectors where a qualification is the pathway to a specific role, a community services qualification can offer you a wide range of career paths.
+What’s more, unlike some sectors where a qualification is the pathway to a specific role, the following qualifications can offer you a wide range of Community Services worker career paths.

 CHC32015 Certificate III in Community Services

-This is the perfect entry-level course for anyone looking to get going in community services.
+This is the perfect entry-level course for anyone looking to get involved in Community Services.

-Students learn all the necessary skills to provide person-centred support to a broad spectrum of people – from children to older adults – and sets you up perfectly for roles like Community Support Worker, Case Worker and Case Manager.
+Students learn all the necessary skills to provide person-centred support to a broad spectrum of people – from children to older adults – setting you up perfectly for roles like Community Support Worker, Case Worker and Case Manager.

 Course highlights